run-ai/docs/docs/Researcher/use-cases/runai_tensorboard_demo_with_resnet/README.md

     + Tensorflow\*\*
     + Keras\*\*

-\*needed in order to access the mlflow UI
+\*needed in order to access the MLflow UI
 \*\* needed in order train Tensorflow models (ResNet in our example)

 ### Creating a persisten directory